-• conduct a comprehensive review of the nuclear criticality safety program at the Y-12 Plant including procedural controls, the utility or nuclear criticality safety approvals, and the root cause analysis of the noncompliance found during recent reviews.
+• conduct a comprehensive review of the nuclear criticality safety program at the Y-12 Plant including procedural controls, the utility of nuclear criticality safety approvals, and the root cause analysis of the noncompliance found during recent reviews.

 The team will accomplish these tasks by independent verification, direct observation of facilities (walkdowns), interviews with facility personnel, and review of documents and programs.
-Examples of background materials to be made available to the team members include the results of relevant prior assessments, the corrective action database, occurrence reports, root cause analyses, facility SARs, USQDs, OSRs, CSAs, criticality safety procedures, maintenance records, training records, etc. Additional reference materials are provided for team members in Appendix G, DNFSB Recommendation 94-4, 93-6, and 92-5.
+Examples of background materials to be made available to the team members include the results of relevant prior assessments, the corrective action database, occurrence reports, root cause analyses, facility safety analysis reports (SARs), unreviewed safety questions determinations (USQDs), OSRs, CSAs, criticality safety procedures, maintenance records, training records, etc. Additional reference materials are provided for team members in Appendix G, DNFSB Recommendations 94-4, 93-6, and 92-5.